ksha23/rating-app/README.md

 ## Things to do:

 1. UI and CSS
-2. Make it so the reviews stats update when deleting
-3. Sorting
+2. Sorting
-4. Searching
+3. Searching
-5. Removing review references (maybe?)
+4. Removing review references (maybe?)
-6. Add upvote and downvote on reviews
+5. Add upvote and downvote on reviews